uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

 **Future Directions: Publishing Checksums**

-Libraries\' ability to represent precisely and accurately which datasets, or components of datasets, have been preserved is a serious impediment to embarking on a distributed repository / data-rescue project.
+Libraries' ability to represent precisely and accurately which datasets, or components of datasets, have been preserved is a serious impediment to embarking on a distributed repository / data-rescue project.
 Further, libraries need to know if data objects have been preserved and where they reside.
-To return to the earlier example, how is New York University to know that a particular government dataset has already been \"rescued\" and is being preserved (either via a publicly-accessible repository interface, or not)?
+To return to the earlier example, how is New York University to know that a particular government dataset has already been "rescued" and is being preserved (either via a publicly-accessible repository interface, or not)?

-Moreover, even if there is a venue for institutions to discuss which government datasets fall within their collection priorities (e.g. \"New York University cares about federal forestry data, and therefore will be responsible for the stewardship of that data\"), it\'s not clear that there is a good strategy for representing the myriad ways in which the data might exist in its \"rescued\" form.
-Perhaps the institution that elects to preserve a dataset wants to make a few curatorial decisions in order to better contextualize the data with the rest of the institution\'s offerings (as we did with the Forest Service data).
+Moreover, even if there is a venue for institutions to discuss which government datasets fall within their collection priorities (e.g. "New York University cares about federal forestry data, and therefore will be responsible for the stewardship of that data"), it's not clear that there is a good strategy for representing the myriad ways in which the data might exist in its "rescued" form.
+Perhaps the institution that elects to preserve a dataset wants to make a few curatorial decisions in order to better contextualize the data with the rest of the institution's offerings (as we did with the Forest Service data).
 These types of decisions are not abnormal in the context of library accessioning.

-The problem comes when data processing practices of an institution, which are often idiosyncratic and filled with \"local\" decisions to a certain degree, start to inhibit the ability for individuals to identify a copy of a dataset in the capacity of a copy.
+The problem comes when data processing practices of an institution, which are often idiosyncratic and filled with "local" decisions to a certain degree, start to inhibit the ability for individuals to identify a copy of a dataset in the capacity of a copy.
 There is a potential tension between preservation ---- preserving the original file